 The climate control system is operated using dials in early cars, and a separate touchscreen in later versions.
 A large centre console by your left thigh houses the gear selector and a few decent-sized cubbies.

-As you’d expect, everything you sit on and touch feels beautiful and the bits you move, such as the seats and column stalks, feels exceptionally well engineered.
+As you’d expect, everything you sit on and touch feels beautiful and the bits you move, such as the seats and column stalks, feel exceptionally well-engineered.

 Even the door pulls feel luxurious, and the smooth way that the powered tailgate lifts and lowers itself just oozes class.
 Getting comfortable is easy, too, using the electrically operated driver’s seat, which can move in a multitude of directions.